Jim Fiala: Chicago and New York

 In 1994, Paul Bartolotta of Spiaggia called Daniel Boulud, owner of Restaurant Daniel in New York City, and asked if he needed staff.
-Boulud said yes and asked about Fiala “Can he handle the pressure?”
+Boulud said yes and asked about Fiala "Can he handle the pressure?"
 Bartolotta assured him that Fiala was ready for the move to the Big Apple.
-Fiala’s kitchen jobs in New York included “entrimitier” (vegetable cook) and “poussioniere” (fish cook).
+Fiala’s kitchen jobs in New York included "entremetier" (vegetable cook) and "poissoniere" (fish cook).
 He also, for a time, made all the restaurant’s pasta.
 During his tenure there, Restaurant Daniel earned its New York Times four star rating.

 Following his time in New York City, Fiala was recruited to cook at the Horned Dorsett Primavera resort in Puerto Rico.